lcm-proj/lcm/WinSpecific/README.txt

-LCM port to Windows changes.
+LCM port to Windows changes:
 ----------------------------

 IMPORTANT: The current port will only work on Windows XP and newer versions of